-In connection with the continuous development in the field of military technology, the emergence of new terms and terminological phrases is becoming increasingly important.
+Continuous development of military technology is the main cause of emergence of new military terms and terminological phrases.
 According to S.A.
-Pavlova, terminological, as well as general scientific vocabulary as a means of expressing, storing and transmitting information about special scientific and technical concepts develops "in direct proportion to the level of development of science and technology" (4, 378).
+Pavlova, terminological, as well as general scientific vocabulary as a means of expressing, storing and transmitting information about special scientific and technical concepts develops "in direct proportion to the level of development of science and technology" [4, 378].

-Texts of military subjects also contribute to "creating the image of the armed forces within the country and abroad" (3, 123).
+Texts of military subjects also contribute to "creating the image of the armed forces within the country and abroad" [3, 123].

 According to G.M.
 Strelkovsky, all military texts, both written and oral, constitute a group of texts of the same functional style - the style of military speech.
 In terms of their functional purpose and content, two types of military texts are distinguished: informational and regulatory.
-Informational texts include military-scientific, militarytechnical, military-informational and military-publicist types of texts.
-Regulatory types of text intended to regulate the life and activities of troops include charters, manuals, and military business texts (6, 272).
+Informational texts include military-scientific, military-technical, military-informational and military-publicistic types of texts.
+Regulatory types of text intended to regulate the life and activities of troops include charters, manuals, and military business texts [6, 272].

-During the 90s of the 20st and the beginning of the 21st centuries, there is an increasing interest of cultural linguists, lexicographers, specialists in other spheres of national linguistics to the problems of social dialectology and, in particular, to military vocabulary.
+During the 90s of the XX and the beginning of the XXI centuries, there is an increasing interest of cultural linguists, lexicographers, specialists in other spheres of national linguistics to the problems of social dialectology and, in particular, to military vocabulary.
 This is partly due to the penetration of the lexemes of the language of soldiers-conscripts into the national speech, as well as the influence of the language of modern youth, social classes and criminal elements on the language of soldiers serving in the army and navy.
 This does not mean that military vocabulary has not been previously studied.
-Anyway, this research was connected with the study of the linguoculture of complete or limited freedom.
+Anyway, this study was connected with the study of the linguoculture of complete or limited freedom.